smilent/smilent.github.io/_posts/macos/2015-12-30-common-terminal-commands.md

 # and precede each line by its relative line number.
 grep -n foo some_file

+# Only the names of files containing selected lines are listed.
+# This argument is usually combined with -r or the find command.
+grep -l foo some_dir

 # Select lines that do not contain "foo" in file "some_file".
 grep -v foo some_file
 {% endhighlight %}